Market Making via Reinforcement Learning in China Commodity Market: Market Making via Stochastic Control

-The earliest stochastic control method in market making can date back to 1980s\cite{ho1981optimal} when Ho first formulate market making under stochastic control framework.
-They assume the indifference price of these assets to the dealer subject to diffusion process and the arrival of market order subject to Poisson process whose sensitive($\lambda$) are affected by the order posting by the market maker.
-In the whole trading session, agent are trying to maximize his expected utility function by strategically pose the limit order.
-Avellaneda\cite{avellaneda2008high} modifies the model based on Ho's work and make it adapt to order-driven market.
+The earliest stochastic control method in the market making can date back to the 1980s\cite{ho1981optimal} when Ho first formulate market making under the stochastic control framework.
+They assume the indifference price of these assets to the dealer subject to a diffusion process and the arrival of market order subject to a Poisson process whose sensitive($\lambda$) are affected by the order posting by the market maker.
+During the trading session, agents try to maximize their expected utility function by strategically posing the limit order.
+Avellaneda\cite{avellaneda2008high} modifies the model based on Ho's work and makes it adapt to the order-driven market.
 He assumes the mid-price instead the indifference price subject to the diffusion process and solves the HJB with analytical methods.
-Lately, Stoikov\cite{stoikov2009option} extend this idea to the problem of market making in the option market.
-However, methods above only tackle the inventory risk and ignore the adverse selection risks.
-Cartea incorporates short term alpha by assuming the mid-price as diffusion process with short term drift\cite{cartea2018alpha}.
-By comparing the performance of two types of agents, the one without perceiving short term alpha will be driven out by the one with including short term alpha.
+Lately, Stoikov\cite{stoikov2009option} extends this idea to the problem of market-making in the option market.
+However, the methods above only tackle the inventory risk and ignore the adverse selection risks.
+Cartea incorporates short-term alpha by assuming the mid-price as a diffusion process with short-term drift\cite{cartea2018alpha}.
+By comparing the performance of two types of agents, the one without perceiving short-term alpha will be driven out by the one including short-term alpha.